Jean-Baptiste Régis: Cartography

+Publications

-Jartoux, who with Régis and Fridelli had the largest share in it, sent a copy to France, where it was published by Jean-Baptiste du Halde with the assistance of the celebrated geographer Jean Baptiste Bourguignon d'Anville in the Description de la Chine (1735).
+Jartoux, who with Régis and Fridelli been most heavily involved in the work, sent a copy to France.
+It was published by Jean-Baptiste du Halde with the assistance of the celebrated geographer Jean Baptiste Bourguignon d'Anville in the Description de la Chine (1735).
 Régis composed a short commentary on it under the name of Nouvelle géographie de la Chine et de la Tartarie orientale, which is preserved in the Bibliothèque Nationale, Paris, fr.
 MS. 17, 242; Du Halde availed himself of the writing to a great extent but would have done better to publish it entire.

-Régis also turned his attention to the ancient Chinese books (king).
+Régis also turned his attention to the ancient Chinese books.
+He was the first Westerner to translate the I-Ching.
 Gaubil praises his "sane criticism" on the subject, and the English sinologist James Legge writes: "Régis is known as the interpreter of the Yih-king.
 His work was edited at Stuttgart, in 1834, by Julius Mohl.
 One part of the first volume is occupied with Prolegomena which contain the most valuable introduction to the Chinese higher classics that has yet been published ("Notions of the Chinese concerning God and the spirits", 1852, 69).

 Gaubil describes his great virtue as humility and modesty, and says: "He was universally esteemed and loved by the missionaries of various bodies, Christians and the people of the Court who associated with him".